Brelage/Bazaar/README.md

 # Bazaar
 Scraper of supermarket product data using BeautifulSoup for parsing.
-Will scrape any websites that are listed in the script.
 In its current state, this program is built with the REWE supermarket website as reference.

 ## Features
-- The script creates csv files that have the following columns: name, amount, price per item, price per kilogramm, whether the product currently has a reduced price, whether the product has a bio label.
+- The script creates pandas DataFrames, which in turn can either be used to write to a relational database or create csv files that have the following columns: name, amount, price per item, price per kilogramm, whether the product currently has a reduced price, whether the product has a bio label, which category it belongs to.
 The scraped data is cleaned using regular expressions for easier data processing further down in the pipeline.
+- The script has a modular, object-oriented structure, making it easy for scaling.
+Depending on how the store_locations.json and websites.json files are configured, this script will scrape all products (or a specific subset) of all stores declared in the store_locations.json file.
 - The script checks for pagination of the website in its first http request and iterates over the pages according to the amount of existing pages.
 This avoids unnecessary http requests and errors while scraping.
 - The script creates logs to track runtime, CPU usage time, amount of sites scraped, and amount of products found.
 - The script bypasses Cloudflare javascript blocking by using the cloudscraper library.
 It preloads randomized User-Agents, headers, and cookies for HTTP-Requests to bypass Cloudflare bot detection.
 The requests to the websites usually reach a cloudflareBotScore (a score from 1 to 99 that indicates how likely that request came from a bot) above 90.
 According to Cloudflare, "a score of 1 means Cloudflare is quite certain the request was automated, while a score of 99 means Cloudflare is quite certain the request came from a human".